 - How often should you feed a budgie?

-What salad vegetables can budgies eat?You may like to offer small portions of: Cucumber, lettuce, beetroot, tomato, rocket, avocado, celery and pepper.
+What salad vegetables can budgies eat?You may like to offer small portions of: Cucumber, lettuce, beetroot, tomato, rocket, celery and pepper.

 Budgies enjoy cucumber along with other salad vegetables